 What Should You Look For in a Hiking Backpack?

 Most people know from an early age that having a quality backpack can make a difference when it comes to going on a hiking trip and carrying essential camping equipment.
-Essential camping equipment like tents, a good camping cookware set, food and water.
+Essential camping equipment like tents, a good camping cookware set, food, water, and a map of the area so you can avoid getting lost in the wilderness.

 A strap that’s starting to come undone at the seams can put a significant amount of stress on a person (both mentally and physically.)
 For serious backpackers, there’s nothing worse than realizing that a backpack is inadequate about halfway through a trip.